JeremyQuijano/AY550/README.md

 # AY550
-Programs made for AY550 course at The University of Alabama
+Notebooks used for AY550 - Stars & Stellar Evolution course at The University of Alabama